jk-knowde-assignment/assignment-1/README.md

 3. Create page objects in `e2e/pages` folder.
 Add new page class to `e2e/pages/index.ts`
 4. Adjust test to fulfil your pages expectations

+#### General rules on end-to-end test development
+- keep page methods self-explanatory
+- separate element querying logic from actions and assertions against them

 ### API Tests
 API tests are structured to detach client code from test code in `CatFactsApiClient`, making request calling easier.
+[Chai](https://www.chaijs.com/) is used to assertions.

 #### How to develop new test?
 1. Add desired endpoint to `CatFactsApiClient` class